curl/curl/docs/DEPRECATE.md

 fields is complicated and hard to test.

 Adding this requirement will make the code simpler, easier to maintain and the test coverage better.
-At very low price, since virtually no users are still building curl on such systems.
+It is a low price too, since virtually no users are still building curl on such systems.

 `long long` was not a standard type until C99, but has been supported by C89 compilers since the 1990s.